rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/intro.rst

 Welcome to the "|TS| to |LANG|" cookbook.
 This document gives you short recipes to rewrite your standard |TS| code to |LANG|.
 Although |LANG| is designed to be close to |TS|, some limitations were added for the sake of performance.
-As a result, all |TS| features can be divided into the following
+As a result, all |TS| features can be categorized as follows:
-categories:

-#. **Fully supported features**: the original code requires no modification
+#. **Fully supported features**: no modification of the original code is
-   at all.
+   required.
 According to our measurements, projects that already follow the best |TS| practices can keep 90% to 97% of their codebase intact.
 #. **Partially supported features**: some minor code refactoring is needed.
-   Example: The keyword ``let`` must be used in place of ``var`` to declare variables.
+   Example: The keyword ``var`` must be replaced for ``let`` to declare variables.
 Please note that your code will still remain a valid |TS| code after rewriting by our recipes.
-#. **Unsupported features**: a greater code refactoring effort can be required.
+#. **Unsupported features**: more code refactoring can be required.
+Example:
-   Example: The type ``any`` is unsupported, and you are to introduce explicit typing to your code everywhere ``any`` is used.
+   The type ``any`` is unsupported, and you are to introduce explicit typing to your code everywhere ``any`` is used.

 |